The Public Competition Enforcement Review: Argentina

 - the acquisition of wound-up and liquidated companies (which performed no activities in Argentina during the preceding calendar year); and

-- the acquisition of companies if the total local assets of the acquired company and the local amount of the transaction each do not exceed 20 million adjustable units, provided, however, that the exemption would not apply if any of the involved companies were involved in economic concentrations in the same relevant market for an aggregate of 20 million adjustable units in the past 12 months or 60 million adjustable units in the past 36 months.
+- the acquisition of companies if the total local assets of the acquired company and the local amount of the transaction each do not exceed 20 million adjustable units (however, the exemption would not apply if any of the companies concerned were involved in economic concentrations with an aggregate value of 20 million adjustable units in a relevant market in the past 12 months or 60 million adjustable units in the past 36 months).

 If the parties do not comply with this requirement, they will be subject to fines of up to 0.1 per cent of the national consolidated volume of business for each day they fail to comply.
-If this method of calculation of the fine is not feasible, then the fine shall be up to 750,000 adjustable units, which represents approximately 30.5 million Argentine pesos per day of delay.
+If this method of calculation of the fine is not feasible, then the fine shall be an amount of up to 750,000 adjustable units, approximately 62.6 million pesos, per day of delay.

-Section 9 of the Antitrust Law states that any transaction subject to control by the Antitrust Commission does not bring about any effects in relation to the involved parties or any third party until it is approved by the Antitrust Commission, either expressly or tacitly.
+Section 9 of the Antitrust Law states that any transaction subject to control by the Antitrust Commission has no legal effects in relation to the parties involved or towards any third party until it is approved by the Antitrust Commission, either expressly or tacitly.

 i Significant cases

 The year 2021 was characterised by the issuance of a series of statements of objection for certain complex transactions.
 Resolutions of this kind are aimed at finding a solution to the Commission's competition concerns in certain markets and it first introduced them as a tool in merger control proceedings in 2021 (except in the case of Disney/Fox, which, technically, was issued in late 2020).
 In total, four statements of objection were issued.

 Mirgor acquired 100 per cent of the operations of Brightstar Argentina and Brightstar Fueguina.8 The main activity of both companies is the manufacture and sale of mobile phones.